ecashin/flippitydigits/README.md

 ## Play

     SPACE       advance to next trial
-    f		respond that the number is "forward" b		respond that the number is "backward" h		request a "help" display of all digits
-    ESC		quit early
+    f           respond that the number is "forward" b           respond that the number is "backward" h           request a "help" display of all digits ESC         quit early (C++ version only)